vesterheim/vesterheim.github.io/join-give/recognition/valhalla-society/profiles/heitmann--helen.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 Helen M. Heitmann had an educator’s heart.
 And even though Helen passed away April 7, 2006, her passion continues at Vesterheim through a bequest to the museum.
-Thanks to her generosity, the new Asbjørnsen Gallery in the museum’s Main Building will be the venue for many upcoming exhibitions, like Sigvald Asbjørnsen, Sculptor on view this year.
+Thanks to her generosity, the Asbjørnsen Gallery in the museum’s Main Building is a wonderful venue for special exhibitions.

-Family member Barbara Champaigne, Neenah, Wisconsin, said, “I was delighted to hear about the honor the museum is giving my great-uncle, Sigvald Asbjørnsen, sculptor.
-I know that, when his granddaughter [Helen Heitmann] donated funds to the museum, she had hoped it would enable him to be so honored.
-So it pleases me that his works are being preserved and exhibited.”

 Born in Chicago on August 8, 1926, Helen knew from an early age that she wanted to teach.
 After graduating from Von Steuben High School, she studied history and physical education at the College of Wooster in Ohio.
 While teaching high school in Skokie, Illinois, Helen earned her M.A. from Northwestern University in 1955 and a Ph.D. in physical education from Springfield College in 1967.